literatecomputing/name-my-pdf/docs/documentation.md

 **Solutions:**

-- Make sure the PDF actually contains DOI information
+- Make sure the PDF contains a DOI in the first two pages.
+Many older PDFs do not follow this convention.
-- DOI should be on the first 2 pages
-- If it looks like the script should have found the DOI, open an [issue](https://github.com/literatecomputing/name-my-pdf/issues) and describe why you think the script might not have found the DOI.
+- If you see the DOI and think that there's a bug in how the script detects DOIs, please open an [issue](https://github.com/literatecomputing/name-my-pdf/issues) and describe why you think the script might not have found the DOI.
+I

 ### Resource Not Found

 **Problem:** "[DOI] --- not found"

-**Explanations:**
+**Explanations and things to try:**

 - The DOI exists in the PDF but isn't in CrossRef database
 - Try manually looking up the DOI at https://doi.org/
 - The DOI might be malformed or incorrect
 - Publishers are surprisingly bad at having correct data in the database.
 I've seen missing authors (on my own article!) and trash thrown into various fields.

-There probably are no solutions.
+It's almost certainly a problem with the data provided by the publisher, but there could be some edge cases that have not yet been identified.
+If it looks like the data in the DOI database is correct but the file isn't renamed as expected, Open an [issue](https://github.com/literatecomputing/name-my-pdf/issues) with the DOI.

 ### File Not Renamed